micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 # Building micro-ROS Hardware Bridge software

-The next package will return a set of tool which are required to set-up the micro-ROS Hardware Bridge.
+The package below will return a set of tools which are required to set-up the micro-ROS Hardware Bridge.

 ```
 ros2 run micro_ros_setup create_bridge_tools.sh